 Are you a career counselor?
-Do you work in disability student services?
+Do you provide services to students with disabilities?
 Are you a vocational counselor or vocational rehabilitation professional?
 Are you an employment navigator?
 Do you work in any capacity to assist individuals with disabilities obtain meaningful employment?
 If so, this guide is for you!
 The federal government wants you to know how to help your clients get in our doors!

 This guide will educate all types of service providers about a special hiring authority - Schedule A - which is used in the federal government to quickly bring individuals with disabilities on board.
 This guide will show you, step by step, how to work with your local federal agencies to successfully place your clients with disabilities using Schedule A.